AndrewBunn00/NetworkedAndroidApp/app/src/main/java/com/example/networkedcrossword/README.txt

 - Joel:

 - Vlad:
+    Set up project styling themes and colors.
+Fixed bugs with alignment and positioning.
+    Assisted Derek with game board generation and proper display.
+    Bug testing for game state and establishing connection between emulators.

 Notes:
 - If the back button or home button is hit, the app will restart resulting in undefined behavior.